skycrapers/TecoGAN-PyTorch/README.md

 ### Updates
+- 2021.10: Supported model training & testing on the [REDS](https://seungjunnah.github.io/Datasets/reds.html) dataset.
-- Upgraded codebase, now support Multi-GPUs training & testing.
+- 2021.07: Upgraded codebase, now support multi-GPU training & testing.

 ### Features
 - **Better Performance**: This repo provides model with smaller size yet better performance than the official repo.
 See our [Benchmark](https://github.com/skycrapers/TecoGAN-PyTorch#benchmark).
-- **Multiple Degradations**: This repo supports two types of degradation, i.e., BI & BD.
-Please refer to [this wiki]() for more details about degradation types.
+- **Multiple Degradations**: This repo supports two types of degradation, BI (Matlab's imresize with the option bicubic) & BD (Gaussian Blurring + Down-sampling). <!--Please refer to [this wiki]() for more details about degradation types.-->
 - **Unified Framework**: This repo provides a unified framework for distortion-based and perception-based VSR methods.